 Musical Theatre School

-The Musical Theatre School prepares students for performances in Musicals and other West End and Broadway style shows with former professional stage performers and musical directors.
+[ON HOLD] The Musical Theatre School prepares students for performances in Musicals and other West End and Broadway style shows with former professional stage performers and musical directors.

 For the “triple threat” students, the Musical Theatre School offers a Musicals Program with Broadway Dance, Vocal Studies, Acting, and Musical productions, as well as Technique Classes in Modern Theatre Dance, Jazz, and Musical Theatre.